voxeet/comms-sdk-react-native/docs/enums/internal.ParticipantStatus.md

 • **ERROR** = `"ERROR"`

-A peer connection failed, and the participant cannot connect to a conference.
+A peer connection failed and a participant cannot connect to a conference.

 ___